Wednesday Cloudy. Very high (90%) chance of showers, becoming less likely later tonight. Winds W 25 to 35 km/h.

-Saturday Partly cloudy.
-Slight (30%) chance of a shower in the morning.
-Snow possible above 1000 metres.
-The chance of morning frost in the east.
-Winds SW 15 to 25 km/h becoming light during the morning then becoming N/NE 15 to 20 km/h during the evening.
+Sunday Partly cloudy.
+Slight (20%) chance of a shower in the south, most likely in the morning and afternoon.
+Snow possible above 1200 metres.
+Winds SW 15 to 20 km/h becoming light during the morning.

 - observations list type